Financial Aid FAQs

 How do I pay for tuition and fees with financial aid?

-Once you receive your Financial Aid Award Notice, your award amounts are credited to your student account and will automatically be used to cover tuition, fees, and bookstore charges.
-Please review your award amounts to determine if the aid is sufficient to cover your tuition and fees.
-Please note that financial aid awards are based on projected full-time enrollment and will be adjusted if you enroll less than full-time.
-Please see a financial aid counselor for assistance with determining your awards(s) for less than full-time attendance.
+Once you receive your Financial Aid Offer Letter, your award amounts are credited to your student account and will automatically be used to cover tuition, fees, and bookstore charges.
+Please review your offer amounts to determine if the aid is sufficient to cover your tuition and fees.
+Please note that financial aid offers are based on projected full-time enrollment and will be adjusted if you enroll less than full-time.
+Please see a financial aid counselor for assistance with determining your offer(s) for less than full-time attendance.
 If your aid is not sufficient to cover your tuition and fees, please be prepared to pay the remaining balance by the published tuition payment deadline.

 How do I buy my books?